What we do

-VOLUNTEERS with a passion for the countryside and a sense of place are being sought to help look after a stretch of one of the country’s most iconic walking routes as part of a new project called Pennine Way People.
+The North Pennines AONB Partnership has brought together volunteers with a passion for the countryside and a sense of place to look after a stretch of one of the country’s most iconic walking routes.

-As well as being able to take part in practical work parties – including footpath repairs and way marking – volunteers can apply to be allocated a specific stretch of the route to look after as it’s ‘champion’.
+The project is funded by the Pennine National Trails Partnership.
+Volunteers can take part in practical work parties, including footpath repairs and way marking, and can apply to be allocated a specific stretch of the route to look after as its ‘champion’.